 Finances

-Our venue is a retreat house in Purley Chase, Warwickshire: charges for a weekend are £175 inclusive of all costs (accommodation is nominally shared bedrooms, but it is almost certain that in practice nobody will be asked to share) or £198 for single ensuite rooms: this represents only what the Trust pays the retreat house for your accommodation and meals.
+Our venue is a retreat house in Purley Chase, Warwickshire: charges for a weekend are £182 inclusive of all costs (accommodation is nominally shared bedrooms, but it is almost certain that in practice nobody will be asked to share) or £208 for single ensuite rooms: this represents only what the Trust pays the retreat house for your accommodation and meals.
+Payment is due 3 weeks before the weekend – payment plans and bursaries are available (please see below for more information).
+Please note, the prices have gone up slightly for this coming year – this is due to the costs of our venue increasing.

 Cancellations: fees cannot be refunded on late cancellations.